 hydrogen ions to such extent that some lakes in summer and rock pools can

-go as high as 9.0, and decomposers that decompose living and nonliving
+go as high as 9.0, against decomposers that decompose living and nonliving

 biomatter to unlikely levels of 5.0 in putrid mud. pH is relatively low